 On May 9, 2018, Scotiabank Peru S.A.A. signed an agreement with Cencosud Perú S.A. to acquire 51% of shares of Banco Cencosud S.A., an entity that offers credit cards and consumer loans in Peru, for approximately US\$ 100 million.
 This acquisition was authorized by the SBS through SBS Resolution No. 754-2019 dated February 26, 2019.
 The effective date of purchase and payment of the transaction was March 1, 2019.
-As a result, both entities have entered into a 15-years partnership to manage the credit card business and provide additional products and services to Banco Cencosud S.A. customers.
+The agreement includes the signing of a exclusivity agreement to manage the credit card business and provide additional products and services to Banco Cencosud S.A. customers for a period of 15 years.